-- You get it first Trial participants are given the opportunity to be among the first to benefit from a new treatment being studied that is otherwise not available outside of the trial. - You will be more involved Trial participants tend to be more informed every step of the way, meaning they play an active role and gain a greater understanding of their disease or condition. - More signatures You are likely to have more paperwork to review for a trial and more to read.
+- You get it first Trial participants are given the opportunity to be among the first to benefit from a new treatment being studied that is otherwise not available outside of the trial. - You will be more involved Trial participants tend to be more informed every step of the way, meaning they play an active role and may gain a greater understanding of their disease or condition. - More signatures You are likely to have more paperwork to review for a trial and more to read.
 Plus, more medical details (and disclaimers) are shared with you during the process than you might have with the standard treatment. - Everyone benefits Participants volunteer and ultimately help advance medical research for other patients, even if they don't directly benefit from the results of the specific clinical trial. - Possibility of better results You could have better results, less side effects, or both compared to the usual care. - Experts for your diagnosis Trials are done by cutting edge research teams of doctors and specialists who understand your disease and work with patients just like you everyday. - Close monitoring You may require additional tests, monitoring, or doctor visits than if you were not in a trial.
-Some patients find this reassuring while others may find it a burden. - Shared costs The costs for any trial-specific items are paid by the trial sponsor, and some additional non-medical costs may be eligible for reimbursement as part of the trial.
+Some patients find this reassuring while others find it a burden. - Shared costs The costs for any trial-specific items are paid by the trial sponsor and your insurer.
+Non-medical costs may be eligible for reimbursement as part of the trial.

 - Locations vary Some trial locations are online, nearby, or even conducted by your current doctor.
-But sometimes the trial location may not be available at a site that is convenient to you, meaning you have more travel needs or have to change doctors. - Not always better Sometimes the new treatment or new process being investigated will not show better results than the current standard treatment, or be significant enough to be worth expanding to future patients. - A lot is still unknown The way you will respond is not as predictable as standard treatments.
-This means that you may have fewer side effects or you may have unexpected or more side effects.
+But sometimes the trial site may not be a location that is convenient to you, meaning you have more travel needs or have to change doctors. - Not always better Sometimes the new treatment or new process being investigated will not have any better results than the current standard treatment. - A lot is still unknown The way you will respond is not as predictable as standard treatments.
+This means that you may have fewer side effects or you may have more unexpected side effects.
 Early phase trials will have less information for the doctor to tell you what to expect than later trials.
-This is also why there is likely to be a requirement to bring someone with you for every treatment. - Costs can fall through the cracks Even when you ask upfront, there may turn out to be expenses that your insurance and the trial sponsor may not pay and you must pay.
-Laws require your insurance to cover services associated with routine care, including what you would normally have covered outside of a trial for your diagnosis. - Random means random Cancer trials rarely involve a placebo, (and you must be notified if your study involves one), however in randomized trials you will not get to choose whether you have the standard treatment or the standard plus the trial-specific care.
+This is also why there is likely to be a requirement to bring someone with you for every treatment. - Costs can fall through the cracks Even when you ask upfront, there may turn out to be expenses that your insurance and the trial sponsor may not pay and you become responsible for those costs.
+Laws do require your insurance to cover services associated with routine care including what you would normally have covered outside of a trial for your diagnosis. - Random means random Sometimes trials may include the use of placebo, (and you must be notified if your study involves one), however in randomized trials you will not get to choose whether you have the standard treatment or the standard plus the trialspecific care.
+Cancer trials rarely involve a placebo.